Syringe Access Services

 - Provide sterile needles/syringes and harm reduction materials (syringe containers, cotton cooker, sterile water, tourniquet, etc.) along with harm reduction education

-- Disposal of used needles/syringes at SAS sites and during street outreach
+- Syringe Disposal at SAS sites and during street outreach

 - Referrals to health care, health care access programs and community resources